ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 ##### database.yml

-You must modify your `config/database.yml` file to use the trilogy2rgeo adapter.
-At minimum, you will need to change the `adapter` field from `mysql2` to `trilogy2rgeo`.
+You must modify your `config/database.yml` file to use the trilogis adapter.
+At minimum, you will need to change the `adapter` field from `mysql2` to `trilogis`.
 Recommended configuration:

 ```
 development:
   username:           your_username
-  adapter:            trilogy2rgeo
+  adapter:            trilogis
   host:               localhost
 ```